 First Impressions Count

 Your brand is often the first thing customers see.
 A clear and consistent brand identity creates familiarity, which quickly builds confidence.
-If your look changes too often, people may wonder if you’re reliable.
+If your look changes too often, people may wonder if you're reliable.
+In fact, your website's first impression decides everything before a visitor reads a single word.

 Consistency is Key

-Strong branding isn’t just about design — it’s about being consistent across all touchpoints.
+Strong branding isn't just about design — it's about being consistent across all touchpoints.
 Your logo, colour palette, and tone of voice should feel the same on your website, social media, and printed materials.
+For a deeper look at why this matters, read our Coral Reef Theory of Branding.

 Communicating Values

 Branding reflects what your business stands for.
 Friendly and approachable brands often use warm colours and casual language, while precise, professional brands choose clean lines and formal styles.
 When your visuals match your values, trust grows naturally.
+Colour plays a big role here — see how colour shapes customer choices.

 Avoiding Confusion